Can I seal my criminal record?

 - You were adjudicated for an offense involving unlawful sexual behavior as defined in §16-22-102(9), C.R.S.; or

-- You were adjudicated an aggravated juvenile offender; or
+- You have adjudicated an aggravated juvenile offender; or

-- You were adjudicated a violent juvenile offender; or
+- You have adjudicated a violent juvenile offender; or

 - You were adjudicated for an offense that would be a crime of violence if committed by an adult; or